Statement

 I

-prefer a matte texture in paint so I mix my own and natural pigments, milk and
+prefer a matte texture in paint so I mix my own with milk powder (casein),

-clay tocombat the plasticity of the acrylic.
+clay to combat the plasticity of the acrylic.
 Gouache and watercolor are naturally matte so that works.
-India ink and

 I try not to think when I'm working.
 When I reach an impasse or if the work isn't awake yet, I leave it.
 Sometimes